On Strongly-equitable Social Welfare Orders Without the Axiom of Choice: More General Prelinearization

-We shall demonstrate by constructing a placid forcing that any tranquil Borel preorder has a preliearization in a model which contains no nonprincipal ultrafilter on $\nat$ and no $\VitEq$-transversal.
-But the forcing poset makes sense for arbitrary analytic preorders, so we state its definition at this level of generality.
+We shall demonstrate by constructing a placid forcing that any tranquil Borel preorder has a preliearization in a model which contains no nonprincipal ultrafilter over $\nat$ and no $\VitEq$-transversal.

-\begin{dfn} Let $\pbelow$ be an analytic preorder on a subset of a Polish space.
+\begin{dfn} Let $\pbelow$ be a Borel preorder on a subset of a Polish space.
 The \emph{prelinearizing poset} $P(\pbelow)$ is the poset of (enumerations of) preorders on countable subsets of $X$ which prelinearize the corresponding restriction of $\pbelow$, ordered by extension. \end{dfn}

 Note that this poset is $\sigma$-closed because a countable union of conditions is a condition.
 Hence it preserves $\DC$.

 \begin{prop} For $\pbelow$ an analytic preorder on a subset of a Polish space, $P(\pbelow)$ is Suslin. \end{prop}